Settorezero/Arlok/arduino/readme.md

-# ARLOK Source Code for Arduino IDE
+# Arlok Source Code for Arduino IDE

 This folder contains Arduino sketches to be used with [Arduino IDE](https://www.arduino.cc/en/main/software).